Buytition/pub_docs/docs/WHY-JOIN-SAVENOWCLUB.md

 For buyers who are researching price for something, browse price records and find exclusive information on deals of target product/services to save money

-# Subscribe to Deals Alerts

-For buyers who are researching price for something, advance your price research by crowd-sourcing deal ideas to find good deals on your target product/service by publishing your intent to buy product/service

-After signing up for a buying target, you will receive deal alert once a deal / price record is added for your buying target.